tarantool/tarantool/doc/sphinx/book/box/index.rst

-A tuple fills the same role as a “row” or a “record”, and the components of a tuple (which we call “fields”) fill the same role as a “row column” or “record field”, except that: the fields of a tuple don't need to have names.
+A tuple fills the same role as a “row” or a “record”, and the components of a tuple (which we call “fields”) fill the same role as a “row column” or “record field”, except that: the fields of a tuple can be composite structures, such as arrays or maps and don't need to have names.
-That's why there was no need to pre-define the tuple set when creating the space, and that's why each tuple can have a different number of elements, and that's why we say that Tarantool has a “dynamic” data model.
+That's why there was no need to pre-define the tuple set when creating the space, and that's why each tuple can have a different number of elements.
 Tuples are stored as `MsgPack`_ arrays.

 .. _MsgPack: https://en.wikipedia.org/wiki/MessagePack